voltrb/volt/Readme.md

     # => Model
 ```

 Models are accessed differently from hashes.
-Instead of using model[:symbol] to access, you call a method model.method_name.
+Instead of using `model[:symbol]` to access, you call a method `model.method_name`.
 This provides a dynamic unified store where setters and getters can be added without changing any access code.

-You can get a ruby hash back out by calling .to_h on a Model.
+You can get a ruby hash back out by calling `#to_h` on a Model.

 ### Array -> ArrayModel